 I also contacted Project 1612 in Peoria, Illinois.
 Project 1612 is a project space located in the detached garage of artist and curator Jessica Bingham.
 Exhibitions at Project 1612 usually only last the length of the opening, which gives an immediacy and urgency to the work.
 I talked to Jessica Bingham and Alexander Martin, the gallery’s co-founders and curators, about connecting with their community and curating Point 1612, a miniature version of the main space.

 More closely connected to the Chicago art community is Michelle Grabner, who teaches Painting and Drawing at SAIC and founded The Poor Farm.
-Started as a residency and project space in Little Wolf, Wisconsin, programming at The Poor Farm runs in conjunction with The Suburban, Michelle’s other exhibition space in Oak Park, Illinois, which she runs with husband Brad Killam.
+Started as a residency and project space in Little Wolf, Wisconsin, programming at The Poor Farm runs in conjunction with The Suburban, Michelle’s other exhibition space in Milwaukee, Wisconsin, which she runs with husband Brad Killam.
 I communicated briefly with Michelle about how The Poor Farm was started.

 The Neon Heater is a contemporary art gallery in Findlay, Ohio.
 Founded in 2012 by Ian Breidenbach and Emily Jay, its name comes from the bright green heater in the corner of the space.
 I emailed Ian and Emily about their curatorial process and working with artists from Chicago and across the Midwest.